sisl/OVERT.jl/gym_new/README.md

                                  which is crank-nicolson update.
         -  `dt`: timestep (default value = 0.001 s)

 The single, double and triple pendulums are explicitly implemented.
-For higher-n's, one needs to add a function that include the dynamics of the system.
+For higher-n's, one needs to add a function that includes the dynamics of the system.

 2. airplane: